Dahimi/Nexus-Agents/README.md

 This isn't just about catching up - it's about leading in our own way.
 We're creating a space where Moroccan developers can learn, contribute, and shape the future of AI automation alongside the global community.

+> **Project Pitch**: For a comprehensive pitch and overview of Agent Hub's vision and goals, please see our Project Pitch: [Nexus Agents pitch.pdf](./Nexus%20Agents%20pitch.pdf).

 ## **Table of Contents**
 - [Overview](#overview)
 - [Features](#features)